Dairy-Free Diet Guide: Easy Tips & Helpful Advice

 Some top brands sold in North America include:

-Summing things up, almond milk offers several advantages over dairy products.
+Summing things up, almond milk is easy to find and offers several advantages over dairy products.
 Other vegan milks, however, are even better choices environmentally and nutritionally.
-To reduce your sugar intake, choose an unsweetened variety whenever possible.

-For further reading: Please see our vegan coffee creamer page, our dairy-free guide and our guide to vegan alternatives.
+For further reading: Please see my vegan coffee creamer page, my dairy-free guide, and my guide to vegan alternatives.

 FTC: We use income-earning Amazon.com affiliate links.
 More.